Fast spatio-temporally varying coefficient modeling with reluctant interaction selection: Monte Carlo experiments

-In each scenario, we compare the estimation accuracy of the six models assuming Eqs. (\ref{eq_lm}) - (\ref{eq_stc_int}) as the full specification for $\beta_{i,t,p}$ while $b_p$ represents the minimal specification.
-For each model, the best coefficient specification is selected using the proposed reluctance-based procedure.
-The model estimation is repeated 400 times for each scenario, and we compare the coefficient estimation accuracy using the root mean squared error (RMSE).
+In each scenario, we fit six models assuming $\rm{LM, S, ST, ST_{int}, STc, STc_{int}}$ (Eq. \ref{eq_stc_int}) as the full specification for $\beta_p(s,\bm{t})$, while $b_p$ as the minimal specification.
+For each model, the elements in each coefficient are estimated/selected using our proposed procedure.
+The model estimation is repeated 400 times for each scenario, and the gap between the true coefficient values and their predictive means (see Eq. \ref{eq_svc_estimate}) is evaluated by the root mean squared error (RMSE).

-Among the models, $\rm{STc_{int}}$ considers all the patterns we discussed.
+Among the models, $\rm{STc_{int}}$ considers all discussed patterns.
 The main objective of this section is to assess whether this model accurately estimates both simple and complex patterns while avoiding over- and under-fitting.